Computing integral points on X_ns^+(p): Integral points and Baker's method on modular curves

-On the other hand, one can bound the left-hand side of~\eqref{eforb} from below using the so-called \textsl{Baker's inequality}.
-We state it in a full detail in Section~\ref{sbans}.
-Here we just remark that Baker's inequality implies that either the left-hand side of~\eqref{eforb} is~$0$ (in which case ${u(P)=\beta_c}$ and $\height(j(P))$ is bounded), or it is bounded from below by ${\exp(-\kappa\log B)}$, where ${B=\max\{|b_1|, \ldots ,|b_r|, 3\}}$ and~$\kappa$ is a positive effective constant depending on ${\eta_0, \eta_1, \ldots, \eta_r}$ but independent of~$B$.
-Combining this with~\eqref{eforb}, we obtain ${\log|q_c(P)^{-1}| \ll \log B}$.
-Together with~\eqref{equasi} this bounds $|q_c(P)|$ from below, which implies a bound for $|j(P)|$ from above.
+On the other hand, one can bound the left-hand side of~\eqref{eforb} from below using the so-called \textsl{Baker's inequality}, which implies that either the left-hand side of~\eqref{eforb} is~$0$ (in which case ${u(P)=1}$ and $\height(j(P))$ is bounded), or it is bounded from below by ${\exp(-\kappa\log \max(B,3))}$, where~$\kappa$ is a positive effective constant depending on ${\eta_0, \eta_1, \ldots, \eta_r}$ but independent of~$B$.
+Combining this with~\eqref{eforb}, we obtain the estimate ${\log|q_c(P)^{-1}| \ll \log \max(B,3)}$.
+Together with~\eqref{equasi} this bounds $|q_c(P)|$ away from zero, which implies a bound for $|j(P)|$ from above.
+See~\cite{BS13}, where this approach is used to bound explicitly integral points on $X_\ns^+(p)$ for ${p\ge 7}$.

 In a similar fashion one can study $S$-integral points on $X_G$: the new ingredients to be added are the $p$-adic version of Baker's inequality, due to Yu~\cite{Yu07}, and the $p$-adic analogue of the notion of the ``nearest cusp'', see \cite[Section~3]{BP11}.
+We do not go into this in the present article.

-To make all this explicit, one needs to construct modular units explicitly.
-The standard tool for this are \textsl{Siegel functions}, see Section~\ref{ssiegel} below.
-One also needs explicit version for various statements above like the quasi-equivalence of heights, etc. All this is a part of a forthcoming Ph.D. thesis of Sha~\cite{Sh13,Sh14}.
+To make the argument above explicit, one needs to construct modular units explicitly.
+The standard tool for this is \textsl{Siegel functions}, see Section~\ref{ssiegel} below.
+One also needs explicit version for various statements above like the quasi-equivalence of heights, etc. All this can be found in the Ph.D. thesis of Sha~\cite{Sh13,Sh14}.

-In the present work, we are interested in a somewhat different task: not just bound the heights of integral points, but determine them completely.
+In the present work, we are interested in a somewhat different task: not just to bound the heights of integral points, but to determine them completely.
 We restrict ourselves to the case ${K=\Q}$ and ${N=p}$ a prime number.
 In this case the most interesting class of modular curves for which integral points are unknown is $X_\ns^+(p)$, when the group~$G$ is the normalizer of a non-split Cartan subgroup of $\GL_2(\F_p)$.

 The principal point here is that bounding the height of integral points, even explicitly in all parameters, is not sufficient for the actual calculation of the points.
-The problem is that the bounds obtained by Baker's method are very high and not suitable for computational purposes.
+The problem is that the bounds obtained by Baker's method are excessively huge and not suitable for direct enumeration.